LabKey/labkey-ui-components/README.md

 #### Creating a New Package
 To create a new package:

-* Create a new directory in the `packages` directory.
+* Create a new directory in the `glass-components/packages` directory.
 * Edit the root-level `package.json` and add the new directory to the `workspaces` array.
 * Copy the `package-scripts.js` file from an existing package to the new directory.
 * Copy and modify (or create) the `package.json`, `rollup.config.js`, and `tsconfig.json` files in your new package directory.